-Tasting your way around the Yarra Valley is hungry work, and there will come a time in your day when you need to fill your stomach with something more substantial than wine tastings.
-When that time comes, you should kindly ask your deso to point the car in the direction of Many Hands Winery, a small producer that excels at both wine and Italian food.
+Yarra Valley wine tasting is hungry work, and you'll need to eat more than wine at some point.
+When that time comes, ask your deso to take you to Many Hands Winery, a modest producer of wine and Italian food.

-Tastings cost $5 here, redeemable against a bottle (and you are quite likely to want to buy at least one to bring home).
-You can also drink a bottle or two while you get amongst wood-fired pizzas, garlic prawns, an antipasto platter or other Italian snacks and meals.
-If the weather is nice, you can sit outside, as a small patio abuts the vines.
+$5 tastings valid for a bottle (and you are quite likely to want to buy at least one to bring home).
+You can also drink wine with wood-fired pizzas, garlic prawns, antipasto platters, and other Italian snacks and dinners.
+If the weather is nice, a tiny patio adjoins the vines.

 Point Leo Estate

-The sculpture park is curated by Geoffrey Edwards, the former director of Geelong Gallery and a former senior curator of international and Australian sculpture at the National Gallery of Victoria.
+The sculpture park is by Geoffrey Edwards, a former director of the Geelong Gallery and current senior curator of the National Gallery of Victoria.

-Giorgio Gjergja bought Port Phillip Estate vineyard in 2000, followed by the nearby 95-acre Kooyong winery four years later.
-But it wasn’t until November 2009 that he unveiled the impressive, bunker-like structure (by Wood Marsh Architects) that makes Port Phillip such a striking landmark today.
+Giorgio Gjergja bought Port Phillip Estate in 2000 and Kooyong four years later.
+In November 2009, he presented the bunker-like structure that makes Port Phillip an icon today.

-The building is made up of two wings, which unfurl off a central "body”.
-Turn left and you’re in the dining room, which hosts weddings and other events for a good chunk of the year.
-Turn right for the cellar door, where you can taste up to 20 wines, including Kooyong's single-vineyard Farrago Chardonnay and Port Phillip's pinot noir.
-Either way, you’re never far from a window and that view.
+Two wings unfurl from a central "body" The dining room hosts weddings and other events for much of the year.
+Turn right to try up to 20 wines, including Kooyong's Farrago Chardonnay and Port Phillip's pinot noir.
+You're never far from a window and view.

 Patricia's Table at Brown Brothers Winery

-Brown Brothers were the first winery in Australia to open a restaurant on-site, solving that problem of too much wine tasting and not enough food to soak it up with.
+Brown Brothers opened Australia's first winery restaurant, solving the dilemma of too much wine tasting and not enough food.

-It's no slouch and has a considerable pedigree, but the winemakers here call it simply 'pink fizz' and say it's uncomplicated, delicious, and perfect for any time drinking.
-We agree.
+The winemakers here call it 'pink fizz' and claim it's straightforward, tasty, and excellent for any time drinking.
+Yes.

-Visit the cellar door where for $5 a person, guests can sample TarraWarra Estate's wines with winemaker Clare Halloran.
-Try cool-climate Chardonnay and Pinot Noir that the winery is known for.
+For $5, guests can taste TarraWarra Estate's wines with winemaker Clare Halloran.
+Try the winery's cool-climate Chardonnay and Pinot Noir.

-Chef Troy Spencer heads up the winery's restaurant, which uses produce from the kitchen garden and local farms.
-On weekends and public holidays, the restaurant offers two courses for $60 or three courses for $70.
-Bookings are recommended, and a private dining room is available to hire out for larger groups.
+Chef Troy Spencer runs the winery's restaurant, which incorporates garden and farm food.
+On weekends and holidays, two courses cost $60 and three cost $70.
+Larger groups can reserve a private dining room.

 These experiences are best for wineries & vineyards in Melbourne: